eclipse/kapua/deployment/minishift/sso/README.md

-# Setup SSO in Minishift for Kapua with Keycloak
+# Setup SSO (OpenID Connect) in Minishift for Kapua with Keycloak

-This directory contains a setup for enabling single-sign-on (SSO) with Kapua using [Keycloak](http://www.keycloak.org/).
+This directory contains a setup for enabling single-sign-on (OpenID Connect) with Kapua using [Keycloak](http://www.keycloak.org/).

 In a nutshell you will need to install Kapua into Minishift and then run the `deploy`script.